-Save as set out in the table immediately above, as at the close of business on 9 November 2020 (being the latest practicable date prior to the publication of the Prospectus), the Company is not aware of any person who, immediately following the initial admission of any New Shares to trading on the Specialist Fund Segment, could, directly or indirectly, jointly or severally, exercise control over the Company or any person who would be directly or indirectly interested in three per cent. or more of the Company's issued share capital.
+Save as set out in the table immediately above, as at the close of business on 24 May 2022 (being the latest practicable date prior to the publication of the Prospectus), the Company is not aware of any person who, immediately following the initial admission of any New Shares to trading on the Specialist Fund Segment, could, directly or indirectly, jointly or severally, exercise control over the Company or any person who would be directly or indirectly interested in three per cent. or more of the Company's issued share capital.

-The statutory auditor for the Company and its subsidiaries (the "Group") is BDO UK LLP of 55 Baker Street, London, W1U 7EU.
+The statutory auditor for the Company is BDO UK LLP of 55 Baker Street, London W1U 7EU.